gitjournal

 Take notes in markdown from your mobile with GitJournal

-GitJournal is a very interesting tool, and one of the best options for taking notes in markdown from your mobile.
+GitJournal is a very interesting tool and one of the best options for taking notes in Markdown from your mobile.

 gitjournal-screenshot

-Regarding Git synchronization, which is the main function of GitJournal, it generally works very well and transparently.
-Although, if we have some complicated synchronization, it has messed up a few times and I have had to delete the repo and recreate it.
+Regarding Git synchronization, which is GitJournal’s main function, it generally works very well and transparently.
+Although, if we have a complicated synchronization, it has occasionally caused a mess and I’ve had to delete the repo and recreate it.

 It is available at https://gitjournal.io/, and in the Android and Apple stores.